teambit/bit/docs/configuring-bit.md

 |     user.name        | T      |   String  | The name of the user, will be saved on the commit logs         |
 |     hub_domain       | F      |   String  | The domain of the default hub, defaults to "hub.bitsrc.io"     |

+### Your Identity

+The first thing you should do when you install Bit is to set your user name and e-mail address.
+This is important because every component's commit uses this information, and it’s immutable after you perform a commit:

+`bit config set user.name "mickey mouse"`

+`bit config set user.email mickey@example.com`

 ## bit.json

 |         Name         |Required|   Type    |                            Details                             |